kaleido-io/app2app-snippets/README.md

 ![API endpoint](./resources/readme_2.png)

+>  In a practical application destinations would correspond to App2app service instances belonging to different organizations.
+In this example we are using a single service instance and a single destination just for illustration/test purposes.

 > Note: the remaining steps are only required when using externally managed private keys

 8. Click on **Add Destination** one more time.
 Then click on **Next** and type `my-externally-managed-destination` on the destination name input field.